peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 **Figure 1**: Status Assertion Issuance Flow.

-The figure below illustrates the process by which a client presents the Status Assertion along with the corresponding digital credential, to prove the non-revocation status of the digital credential to a verifier.
+The figure below illustrates the process by which a client presents the Status Assertion along with the corresponding digital credential.

 ~~~ ascii-art
 +-- ----------------+                             +----------+